Business expense categories and which are tax-deductible

 21. Business use of vehicles

-Fuel, maintenance, insurance, and other car expenses are all deductible, provided you use the vehicle exclusively for business purposes.
+Fuel, maintenance, insurance, and other car expenses are all business expenses, provided you use the vehicle exclusively for business purposes.
 You can also deduct the IRS standard mileage rate.

 22. Employee meals and entertainment

-You can deduct up to 50% of the cost of meals and entertainment expenses directly related to business activities.
+This is a common business expense category, but note that you can only deduct up to 50% of the cost of business meals and entertainment expenses.

 23. Collection fees